 Forty years ago, this stinky stall told the vet and horse owner that something wasn’t right—and it still does—but researchers have developed exciting new ways to figure out exactly what imbalances are at play so they can correct them.

-You know the story from the many human DNA tests marketed online, on television, and in social media: Understanding your health condition tendencies means you won’t be held hostage by your genetics; in many cases you can make lifestyle changes to reduce the risk of diseases developing.
+You know the story from the many human DNA test kits marketed online, on television, and in social media: Understanding your health condition tendencies means you won’t be held hostage by your genetics; in many cases you can make overall health and lifestyle changes to reduce the risk of diseases developing.